git-pull/tao-of-tmux/manuscript/04-server.md

     $ tmux

 Will give you a tmux directory created within your `$HOME` folder.
-On OS X, your home folder will probably be something like `/Users/yourusername`, on other systems, `/home/yourusername` will be most common.
-If you want to find out for sure, just type `echo $HOME`.
+On OS X, your home folder will probably be something like `/Users/yourusername`.
+On other systems it may be `/home/yourusername`.
+If you want to find out, just type `echo $HOME`.